Alfresco/docs-alfresco/content-services/latest/tutorial/sso/saml.md

 5. Set the **Batch Size** and whether to use **Full Sync** and/or **Period Changed Users Sync** followed by the associated **Sync Periods**.
 6. Save the configuration.

-## Step 3: Configure a service provider for the Identity Service
+## Step 3: Configure a service provider for the Keycloak

-A Service provider needs to be set up in the SAML identity provider for the Identity Service using a certificate generated by the Identity Service API.
+A Service provider needs to be set up in the SAML identity provider for the Keycloak using a certificate generated by the Keycloak API.

-1. Use the Identity Service certificate descriptor API.
-The URL of the API is `https://ids.example.com/auth/realms/alfresco/protocol/saml/descriptor`.
+1. Use the Keycloak certificate descriptor API.
+The URL of the API is `https://keycloak.example.com/auth/realms/alfresco/protocol/saml/descriptor`.
 2. Copy the value of `<dsig:X509Certificate>`.
 3. Paste the value of `<dsig:X509Certificate>` into a new text file between the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` commands.
 The following is an example of a completed text file: